 Cheeseboro Canyon

-Cheeseboro Canyon Trail, out and back
+Cheeseboro Canyon Trail, out and back9 miles

 800 feet of elevation gain